benjikershenbaum/Automatic-Music-Transcription/README.md

 * Number of Notes Accuracy - How well the system can predict the number of notes being played.
 * Same Number Note Accuracy - How well the system can predict the notes when the number of notes was correctly predicted.
-* Number of Correct Notes Accuracy - How well the system can predict the number out notes out of the number predicted
+* Number of Correct Notes Accuracy - How well the system can predict the number out notes out of the number predicted For single note recognition the last 3 metrics are not relevant.

+# SNN:
+## Single Notes:
+It should be noted that in this case method 2 and method 3 are similar as they tell only if a note is played or not, as those are the only two trained options.
+### Method 1:
+Here a currently arbitrary threshold of 0.4 is used to determine the note played.

+General Accuracy: 0.77
+Empty Accuracy: 0.34
+Non Empty Accuracy: 0.85

+### Method 2:

+General Accuracy: 0.82
+Empty Accuracy: 0.70
+Non Empty Accuracy: 0.83

+### Method 3:
+General Accuracy: 0.81
+Empty Accuracy: 0.81
+Non Empty Accuracy: 0.81

+## Multiple Notes:
+### Method 1:
+Here a currently arbitrary threshold of 0.2 is used to determine the note played.

+General Accuracy: 0.42
+Empty Accuracy: 0.51
+Non Empty Accuracy: 0.41
+Number of Notes Accuracy: 0.51
+Same Number Note Accuracy: 0.82
+Number of Correct Notes Accuracy: 0.65

+### Method 2:

+General Accuracy: 0.49
+Empty Accuracy: 0.79
+Non Empty Accuracy: 0.46
+Number of Notes Accuracy: 0.57
+Same Number Note Accuracy: 0.85
+Number of Correct Notes Accuracy: 0.80

+### Method 3:
+General Accuracy: 0.54
+Empty Accuracy: 0.79
+Non Empty Accuracy: 0.52
+Number of Notes Accuracy: 0.68
+Same Number Note Accuracy: 0.79
+Number of Correct Notes Accuracy: 0.72